-HPC Storage
+HPC Storage¶

 - Share research data in a collaborative environment with other UArizona affiliates on the HPC system.

-- Store large-scale computational research data.
+- Store large-scale computational research data at an affordable rate..

 Every user has access to individual and shared storage on the system where they can host data for active analyses.
 A summary of these locations is shown below: